techlahoma/oklathon/README.md

 - Git set up on your laptop
 - VS Code or another code editor/IDE set up on your laptop

-## Never been to a hackathon before?
+## Never been to a hackathon?
 Not sure what a pull request is?
 We got you!

 ## Hackathon How-to class